The Wolf's Call

-The Wolf's Call (Le Chant du loup) is a 2019 French action thriller film directed and written by Antonin Baudry.
-The film is about a submarine's sonar operator Chanteraide (François Civil), who must use his brilliant sense of hearing to track down a French ballistic missile submarine and end the threat of nuclear war.
+The Wolf's Call (Le Chant du loup) is a 2019 French action thriller film written and directed by Antonin Baudry in his feature film directorial debut.
+The film is about a submarine's sonar operator, Chanteraide (François Civil), who must use his brilliant sense of hearing to track down a French ballistic missile submarine and end the threat of nuclear war.

+The film was released theatrically in France by Pathé on 20 February 2019.
+Netflix acquired distribution rights for North America, Latin America, Spain and Scandinavia, where the film was released in Summer 2019.